chinedufn/collada-dae-parser/README.md

 [View demo source](/demo)

-## Notice

-This package is still a work in progress (hence no major bump)

-I won't need skeletal animations until around September.
-Commits will be few and far between until then.

-But..
-I'm still around.
-If you have a question, ideas or use cases that aren't covered open an issue!

 ## What does it do?

 `collada-dae-parser` parses a [collada](https://www.khronos.org/collada/) file and outputs JSON.
 This is useful for displaying [skeletal animations](https://en.wikipedia.org/wiki/Skeletal_animation) in the browser.